marcosferracuti/Dev-Time-Django-Backend/README.md

 You can install all the Python packages with the command "pip install -r requirements.txt"

+If it is the first time running the project, you should create a user for playing with the api.
+Run "python manage.py createsuperuser" and follow the steps.

 To run the project, run the command "python manage.py" runserver.

 For more info on Django's commands, refer to: https://docs.djangoproject.com/en/4.0/